 The island's locals live life at a leisurely pace and the traditional village atmosphere makes for warm and welcoming holidays.
-Ithaca holidays are relatively simple because Ithaca remains unspoiled and is scattered with tiny fishing villages, ancient monasteries and deserted beaches.
+Ithaca holidays are relatively simple because picturesque and traditional resort remains unspoilt and is scattered with tiny fishing villages, ancient monasteries and deserted beaches.
 There are small sandy and shingle beaches to enjoy and many tavernas, with a small selection of bars.

-A holiday to Ithaca with Olympic Holidays will take you to probably one of the most legendary Greek islands as it is the home of Odysseus and Homer's Odyssey.
+A holiday to Ithaca will take you to probably one of the most legendary Greek islands as it is the home of Odysseus and Homer's Odyssey.
 It lies just a few miles from Kefalonia and can only be reached by boat.

 Agios Ioannis - Sand beach.
 Just below the main road on the west coast of Ithaca is this small beach with beautiful sand.